-The Uganda PEN-Plus Pilot project is supported by the NCDI Poverty network and is being implemented by the Uganda Initiative for Integrated Management of Non-Communicable Diseases (UINCD) in collaboration with the Ministry of Health and partners.
+The Uganda PEN-Plus project is supported by the NCDI Poverty network and is being implemented by the Uganda Initiative for Integrated Management of Non-Communicable Diseases (UINCD) in collaboration with the Ministry of Health and partners.
 This project builds upon the achievements of the Uganda NCDI commission which UINCD successfully co-hosted with the Ministry of Health NCD department.

 PEN-Plus is a model for integrated health service delivery for severe or advanced chronic non-communicable diseases (NCDs) at the first-level referral hospital.
 It builds on the WHO’s package of essential NCD interventions (WHO PEN) and trains integrated care teams of mid-level providers such as clinical officers and nurses.